geocompx/geocompr/README.md

 docker](https://www.docker.com/community-edition#/download) and set-it
 up on [your
 computer](https://docs.docker.com/install/linux/linux-postinstall/) you
-can start RStudio Server without a password (see below for code to add a password, essential for public-facing servers):
+can start RStudio Server without a password (see the [Rocker project](https://www.rocker-project.org/use/managing_users/) for info on how to add a password and other security steps for public-facing servers):

 ``` sh
 docker run -p 8787:8787 -e DISABLE_AUTH=TRUE geocompr/geocompr